MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 -DarchetypeVersion=<check-for-latest>
 ````

 You will be prompted for a `package`, `groupId`,` version`, `artifactId` (project name) and `specificationUri` (API file).
 Enter full path to the API file.
 Do not use backslashes on a Windows computer.
 Convert to slashes:  c:/dev/myApi/src/main/resources/api/api.yaml.
-This can also be provided on the command line using -DspecificationUri=PATH
+This can also be provided on the command line by adding `-DspecificationUri=PATH`

 The `-DpackageInPathFormat` and `-package` arguments should be supplied if your groupId has a dash in it, such as com.ms3-inc.  Leave them out if not needed.
 Here is an example:
 ```bash